 Image source: Instagram @innarobert_pmu

 Ombre lips are the most dramatic version, and it implies a gradient from the edges to the center of the lips.
 This is a very trendy look, but it’s best suited for clients who wear makeup on the rest of their face every day.

-To check out all lip tattoo styles available, read this article.
+Read this article to check out all lip tattoo styles available.

 Image source: Instagram @esthet_ink_studio

 You can get a lip tint tattoo in any color you want, more or less.
 The pigments can be mixed together for a customized shade, but it’s important to make it compatible with your skin tone and undertone.
 Your artist will advise you on that.